 This configuration is divided into the following parameters:

 - Normal fan speed: speed where the fan spins if the printing time of the layer is higher than the normal speed threshold.

 - Maximum fan speed: speed where the fan rotates if the printing time of the layer is less than the maximum speed threshold.

-In this way, the model is correctly cooled following the thickness along the Z-axis.
+This way, the model is correctly cooled following the thickness along the Z-axis.